 Another format consideration is the numbering scheme.
 Using numbering, as opposed to simple paragraphs, makes the document user friendly since readers can keep track of where they are in the document, and it makes the chronological nature of the process very overt.

 Writing the Draft also requires thought about the level of detail documented in a procedure.
-Procedures should document the basic activities needed for the process to transform inputs to outputs, but that doesn’t mean it should reach the level of detail of a specific work instruction.
+Effective procedures should document the basic activities needed for the process to transform inputs to outputs, but that doesn’t mean it should reach the level of detail of a specific work instruction.

-Let’s consider the example of baking a cake as a process.
-The procedure should identify the required inputs, describe the goals (make a delicious cake) and objectives (baked thoroughly in the center but not overdone in the corners, etc.), and include some specific requirements (i.e. mixing time, baking temperature, and baking time), best practices (i.e. let the butter soften, use a whip not a fork).
-Let’s say, however, the baking process includes a complicated oven that is not intuitive to operate.
-What level of oven operating instructions should be included in the procedure?
+Let’s consider the example of making dinner as a process.
+The procedure should identify the required inputs, describe the goals (make a delicious dinner) and objectives (everyone is satisfied), and include some specific requirements (i.e. preparation time, food temperature, and cooking time), best practices (i.e. let the butter soften, use a whip not a fork).
+Let’s say, however, the dinner process includes a complicated oven that is not intuitive to operate.
+What level of oven operating work instructions should be included in the procedure?
 I would argue little to none.

 If you were to remove the original oven and replace it with one that was still complex to operate, but had completely different controls, etc.., would that change the procedure?
 Does having a different piece of equipment that performs the same function really change the process?
 Typically, no; the process is not different, and the goal of the procedure should be to document a process, not to explain how to operate a piece of equipment.
 That level of detail should typically be placed in a work instruction or a visual job aide.